Havert History, Family Crest & Coats of Arms

 - Origins Available:

-The name Havert reached English shores for the first time with the ancestors of the Havert family as they migrated following the Norman Conquest in 1066.
-Havert is a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The name Havert is rooted in the ancient Anglo-Saxon culture.
+It was originally a name for someone who worked as a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."